Choong fears modern pentathlon future

 Last updated on .From the section Olympics

-Olympic modern pentathlon champion Joe Choong says he fears for the future of the sport after the governing body announced it is to drop showjumping from the multi-discipline event.
+Olympic modern pentathlon champion Joe Choong fears for the future of the sport after the governing body announced it is to drop showjumping from the multi-discipline event.

-Choong, 26, who won gold in Tokyo, said he is worried that without its history the sport might soon cease to exist.
+The modern pentathlon first featured in the 1912 Olympics, but changes approved last week would see the removal of the equestrian section following the 2024 Paris Games.

-The changes approved last week would see the removal of the equestrian section following the 2024 Paris Games.
+Choong, who won gold in Tokyo, is worried that without its history, the sport might soon cease to exist.

-"It is such a historic sport and without the riding we lose all of that history, and then what do we become?"
-Choong told BBC Points West.
+"It is such a historic sport and without the riding we lose all of that history, and then what do we become?" he told BBC Points West.

-"We've already had a foot out the door for the last few cycles and I'm really worried that this could be a trap we fall into, and this could be the end of the sport itself."
+The 26-year-old Choong added: "We've already had a foot out the door for the last few cycles and I'm really worried that this could be a trap we fall into - and this could be the end of the sport itself."

 A German coach was thrown out of the Tokyo Olympics after punching a horse that refused to jump, ruining the chances of its rider.